aelmekeev/backup/README.md

 ### How to create your own backup

-1. Create your private repository using this one as a template.
+1. Create your repository using this one as a template.
 2. Remove `.gitignore` from your repository.
 3. Create `apps.conf` in the root of the repository with the list of apps you would like to backup.
 4. Run `backup.sh`.
 5. Commit your first backup!

+Here is an example of what you would get in the result: https://github.com/aelmekeev/backup.

 Example of the `apps.conf` file: